-Multiple Distribution Format - Easily bundle your Machine Learning models into format that works best with your inference scenario:
+Multiple Distribution Format - Easily package your Machine Learning models into a format that works best with your inference scenario:

-- Docker Image - include built-in REST API Server
+- Docker Image - deploy as containers running REST API Server

-- PyPI Package - integrate with your python applications seamlessly
+- PyPI Package - integrate into your python applications seamlessly

 - CLI tool - put your model into Airflow DAG or CI/CD pipeline

-- Spark UDF - run batch serving on large dataset with Spark
+- Spark UDF - run batch serving on a large dataset with Spark

-- Serverless Function - host your model with serverless cloud platforms
+- Serverless Function - host your model on serverless platforms such as AWS Lambda

 Multiple Framework Support - BentoML supports a wide range of ML frameworks out-of-the-box including Tensorflow, PyTorch, Scikit-Learn, xgboost and can be easily extended to work with new or custom frameworks.

-Deploy Anywhere - BentoML bundled ML service can be easily deploy with platforms such as Docker, Kubernetes, Serverless, Airflow and Clipper, on cloud platforms including AWS Lambda/ECS/SageMaker, Gogole Cloud Functions, and Azure ML.
+Deploy Anywhere - BentoML bundled ML service can be easily deployed with platforms such as Docker, Kubernetes, Serverless, Airflow and Clipper, on cloud platforms including AWS, Gogole Cloud, and Azure.

-Custom Runtime Backend - Easily integrate your python preprocessing code with high-performance deep learning model runtime backend (such as tensorflow-serving) to deploy low-latancy serving endpoint.
+Custom Runtime Backend - Easily integrate your python pre-processing code with high-performance deep learning runtime backend, such as tensorflow-serving.

 pip install bentoml

-BentoML does not change your training workflow.
-Let's train a simple scikit-learn model as example:
+Let's get started with a simple scikit-learn model as an example:

 from sklearn import svm from sklearn import datasets clf = svm.SVC(gamma='scale') iris = datasets.load_iris() X, y = iris.data, iris.target clf.fit(X, y)